-The key idea of this approach is that if an LLM uses the information from the $k$th dataset, providing the $k$th dataset as context will not change the output much.
-Conversely, if adding a dataset as context changes the output significantly, it was likely not used for generation of the output.
+The key idea of this approach is that if an LLM uses the information from the $k$th dataset, providing the $k$th dataset as a context will not change the output much.
+Conversely, if adding a dataset as context changes the output significantly, it is likely not used for the generation of the output.
 We define the following similarity scores:

-where $c_k$ is the context provided from the $k$th dataset.
+where $c_k$ is the context from the $k$th dataset.

-Usually, desired information can be found in multiple datasets \citep{ghorbani2019data}.
-To consider the impact of datasets in presence of other datasets, we define the following residual scores to be used in the Shapley formula \citep{shapley1953value}:
+Usually, the desired information can be found in multiple data sets \citep{ghorbani2019data}.
+To consider the impact of datasets in presence of other datasets, we define the following scores to be used in the Shapley formula \citep{shapley1953value}:

 The Shapley values are computed as follows: